sayksii/MNIST-GAN-Handwritten-Digit-Generation/README.md

 Before running this project, ensure you have the following installed:

-- Python 3.8 or above
+- Python 3.9 or above
-- PyTorch
-- torchvision
-- matplotlib
-- Other libraries: `os`, `shutil`

 ---